Updated November 30, 2020.

 CCPA privacy: California is becoming the frontier of US data privacy law.

-As the first state in the nation, California has enacted a data privacy law that effectively moves the legal reality of digital privacy closer to the peoples’ wishes for more control over their own data and more regulatory supervision of the tech companies handling that data.
+As the first state in the nation, California has enacted a data privacy law, the CCPA, that effectively moves the legal reality of digital privacy closer to the peoples’ wishes for more control over their own data and more regulatory supervision of the tech companies handling that data.